honeycombio/refinery/tools/convert/README.md

 ```
 Usage:
-  convert [OPTIONS]
+  convert [OPTIONS] COMMAND

-        This tool converts a Refinery v1 config file (usually in TOML, but JSON and YAML are also
+	The main usage of this tool is to converts a Refinery v1 config file (usually in TOML, but
-        supported) to a Refinery v2 config file in YAML.
-It reads the v1 config file, and then writes
+	JSON and YAML are also supported) to a Refinery v2 config file in YAML.
+It reads the v1
-        the v2 config file, copying non-default values from their v1 location to their v2 location
+	config file, and then writes the v2 config file, copying non-default values from their v1
-        (if they still apply).
-The new v2 config file is commented in detail to help explain what
+	location to their v2 location (if they still apply).

+	For config files, the new v2 config file is commented in detail to help explain what each
-        each value does in the new configuration.
+	value does in the new configuration.

 	For example, if the v1 file specified "MetricsAPIKey" in the "HoneycombMetrics" section, the v2
 	file will list that key under the "LegacyMetrics" section under the "APIKey" name.

+	The tool can also convert rules files to the new rules file format.

 	By default, it reads config.toml and writes to stdout.
 It will try to determine the
 	filetype of the input file based on the extension, but you can override that with
 	the --type flag.

+	Because many organizations use helm charts to manage their refinery deployments, there
+	is a subcommand that can read a helm chart, extract both the rules and config from it,
+	and write them back out to a helm chart, while preserving the non-refinery portions.

+	It has other commands to help with the conversion process.
+Valid commands are:
+		convert config:          convert a config file
+		convert rules:           convert a rules file
+		convert helm:            convert a helm values file
+		convert validate config: validate a config file against the 2.0 format
+		convert validate rules:  validate a rules file against the 2.0 format
+		convert doc config:      generate markdown documentation for the config file
+		convert doc rules:       generate markdown documentation for the rules file

+	Examples:
+		convert config --input config.toml --output config.yaml
+		convert rules --input refinery_rules.yaml --output v2rules.yaml
+		convert validate config --input config.yaml
+		convert validate rules --input v2rules.yaml

 Application Options: